nnkennard/peer-review-profiler/README.md

 ]
 ```

-The `tokenized_review_text` field is optional.
+The `review_sentences` field is optional.
 If not supplied, the sentences in review_text are separated using NLTK.
 The value of the `score` field should be a float value from the set {0.0, 0.5, 1.0, ... , 5.0}.

 Then, run: